Reacquainting

 Jasher 21:38-47

-And Abraham said to her, “I will not stop for I am in haste to continue my journey, but give me a little water to drink, for I have thirst;” and the woman hurried and ran into the tent and she brought out water and bread to Abraham, which she placed before him and she urged him to eat, and he ate and drank and his heart was comforted and he blessed his son Ishmael.
+Abraham replied, “I cannot stop; I must continue on quickly.
+But please give me a little water to drink—I am thirsty.”
+She quickly ran into the tent and brought out both water and bread, which she set before him.
+She urged him to eat, and he did, drinking and finding comfort.
+Abraham then blessed his son Ishmael.

 Ishmael packs up and dwells with Abraham